My Solo Trip To China (Two Weeks Itinerary)

 The fourth day after a buffet breakfast at the hotel, I left Suzhou for Huangshan.
 I took a high-speed train from Suzhou North Railway Station or SuzhouBei Railway Station.
 Three hours train journey from Suzhou to Huangshan was scenic and comfortable.

-I reached HuangshanBei Railway Station in the afternoon for two nights stay in the city.
+I reached HuangshanBei Railway Station in the afternoon for two-night stay in the city.

 After arriving at the hostel, I booked day tours for the next two days.
 In the evening strolled around Tunxi Old Street.
 I joined one of my hostel mates, and we took a public bus to reach the destination.
 The bus service was good and best for budget travelers.